-The Villeta plant in Paraguay is betting on a model that avoids dependence on natural gas and bypasses the geopolitical conflict in the Strait of Hormuz.
+The Villeta plant, in Paraguay, is betting on a model that avoids dependence on natural gas and sidesteps the geopolitical conflict of the Strait of Hormuz.
 Its goal is to produce fertilizers for global food security using local and renewable resources.
 A direct alternative to traditional supply routes.

 Electrolysis and biomass to replace Russian gas ⚡

-While half the world prays that no Iranian drone bothers the tankers, Villeta uses what it has on hand: water, electricity from dams, and cassava waste.
-No need to risk its neck in the Strait of Hormuz.
-The plan is so sensible it almost sounds like a joke: making fertilizer without depending on whoever might turn off the gas tap.
+While half the world prays that no Iranian drone bothers the oil tankers, Villeta uses what it has on hand: water, electricity from dams, and cassava leftovers.
+Without needing to risk its neck in the Strait of Hormuz.
+The plan is so sensible it almost seems like a joke: making fertilizer without depending on whoever can shut off the gas tap.